MakarMS/text-probe/README.md

   v2).
 Supports registries, multi-level namespaces, semantic and custom tags, while ignoring invalid or tagless image names (e.g., python, myapp/web).

+- `DockerContainerIdProbe` — extracts Docker container IDs in short and full formats from logs and CLI output (e.g., docker ps, docker logs, CI, orchestration traces).
+Detects lowercase hexadecimal IDs of 12 or 64 characters, ignoring strings of other lengths or with non-hex characters.

 You can implement your own probes by creating classes that implement the `IProbe` interface.
 Each probe also supports using a different validator for the returned values by passing an instance of a class implementing the `IValidator` interface to the probe’s constructor.
 This allows you to override the default validation